-[Rugantino giudice] - Gaetano Santangelo (aka Ghetanaccio)
+[Rugantino giudice] - Gaetano Santangelo (alias Ghetanaccio)

 [Rugantino giudice]

-Gaetano Santangelo (aka Ghetanaccio)
+Gaetano Santangelo (alias Ghetanaccio)

 | Beginning of the 19th century | Rome, Italy